Bowedyapper/Nitrox-Server-Docker/README.md

 # Nitrox Server Docker

 A docker image that runs the Nitrox server software for the game Subnautica.

-Visit the official website at: https://nitrox.rux.gg/download
+Visit the official website [here](https://nitrox.rux.gg/download).
+You can find the original repository for this project [here](https://gitlab.qub1.com/multimedia/games/subnautica/nitrox-server-docker).

 ## Disclaimer